 Paul F. Reed

 Reed has been with Archaeology Southwest since 2001.
-He is based in Farmington, New Mexico.
+He is based in Taos, New Mexico.
 Paul recently completed work as editor (and author of several chapters) on Chaco’s Northern Prodigies: Salmon, Aztec, and the Ascendancy of the Middle San Juan Region After AD 1100, published by the University of Utah Press in August 2008.
 Reed was also editor (and author of several chapters) of the three-volume, comprehensive report entitled Thirty-Five Years of Archaeological Research at Salmon Ruins, New Mexico, published in 2006 by Archaeology Southwest and the Salmon Ruins Museum.

 Together with a group of research partners, Reed recently finished a National Science Foundation-sponsored research project investigating the late eleventh-century Chacoan presence in the Middle San Juan region.
 The basic question to be addressed: did Chaco Canyon residents migrate to the Middle San Juan region to construct and reside at the great house sites of Salmon and Aztec, or are the Chacoan traits (architecture, ceramics, stone tools, perishable items) from these sites the result of emulation of Chacoan culture by local residents?
 Is there evidence for both processes?
 Results indicate that both processes were operating.
 This research was published in the journal Kiva, volume 77, Winter 2011.